About me

 However, our reliance on technology is not a comprehensive solution.
 We must carefully analyze this approach, understanding the potential consequences of solely relying on 'technological fixes' for complex problems.
 Despite the allure of scientific and technological progress, it is crucial to acknowledge that these 'solutions' might spring from the same mindset causing the problems and could potentially worsen rather than solve them.

 To break the impasse, we are in and address the crises of our time, we need a high degree of awareness about what is at stake and what needs to change.
 Design emerges as a way forward.
 Its capacity to critique, reshape, and reimagine offers ways to address the issues we face.
-Firstly, Design challenges us to be critical, compelling us to confront uncomfortable truths and stimulate debates through activities like Design Activism.
+Firstly, design challenges us to be critical, compelling us to confront uncomfortable truths and stimulate debates through activities like Design Activism.
 It encourages us to question the status quo, search for inconsistencies, and develop our capacity to observe rather than merely look.
-However, Design is not just about criticism; it also empowers us to rethink and innovate.
+However, design is not just about criticism; it also empowers us to rethink and innovate.
 Disciplines such as Social Design, Systems Design, and Low-Tech Design embody the potential to establish more sustainable, socially equitable structures.
 This tendency to redesign is not merely about reactive fixes but proactive shifts that transform our norms.
-Lastly, Design directs our gaze toward the future.
+Lastly, design directs our gaze toward the future.
 Speculative- and Future-oriented Design allows us to visualize alternate paths, free from the limitations of the status quo.
 They offer glimpses of potential realities driven by the hope of a sustainable, just, and equitable world.
-Through this lens, Design goes beyond being just a field of study; it serves as a tool to confront our fears, plan for our hopes, and visualize our dreams for the future.
+Through this lens, design goes beyond being just a field of study; it serves as a tool to confront our fears, plan for our hopes, and visualize our dreams for the future.

 Identity